Alain Orsoni: Collapse of the FLNC and leadership of the FLNC-CA and MPA

 In 1988, a ceasefire was drawn up and signed between the FLNC and the French government.
-Orsoni had been one of the major architects of the peace, being a strong advocate of political solution and the right to choose a government to represent them.
+Orsoni had been one of the major architects of the peace, being a strong advocate of political solution and the right for Corsicans to choose a government to represent them.
 This didn't sit well with certain members of the FLNC, known as "Historiques" (Storichi in Corsican) who wanted to continue the fight.
 From 1988 to 1990, numerous brigades and members of the FLNC would begin to leave and create their own army, the FLNC-Canal Historique (Canale Storicu, FLNC-CS).
 This struck Ajaccio as well, where many became discontent with Orsoni.
 A dissident campaign was launched, led by Roger Polverelli, who was shot dead by FLNC gunmen in October 1989.
-Radical members of A Cuncolta Naziunalista removed Orsoni from power due to his lack of support for armed struggle, replacing him with Charles Pieri, a brigade leader from Bastia who was arrested in 1983 for the murder of a Foreign Legion member, and François Santoni, a brigade leader from the Gravona region known for being one of the most radical FLNC leaders.
-As the conflict escalated, Orsoni would take further control of the parts of the FLNC that didn’t break off and engage in dissident struggle, and on 17 October 1990 the remains became the FLNC-Canal Habituel (FLNC-Canale Abituale, FLNC-CA), led by Orsoni alone.
+Radical members of A Cuncolta Naziunalista removed Orsoni from power due to his lack of support for armed struggle, replacing him with Charles Pieri, a brigade leader from Bastia who was arrested in 1982 for the murder of a Foreign Legion member, and François Santoni, a brigade leader from the Gravona region known for being one of the most radical FLNC leaders.
+As the conflict escalated, Orsoni would take further control of the parts of the FLNC that didn't break off and engage in dissident struggle, and on 17 October 1990 the remains became the FLNC-Canal Habituel (FLNC-Canale Abituale, FLNC-CA), led by Orsoni alone.

 Orsoni's policies were quite different under the FLNC-CA compared to his brigade leadership in the original FLNC.
 Rather than focusing on war with France, Orsoni pitted the Habituels against the Historiques, focusing much more on the civil war within the FLNC.
 This was confirmed during a January 1991 meeting of Canal Habituel members where a freeze on military actions against the French government is declared and also during a March 1991 meeting where this is affirmed and the structure of the Habituels is discussed.